Israel to close Al Jazeera news network in the country - KESQ

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Simone McCarthy, Kareem Khadder, Eyad Kourdi and Hamdi Alkhshali contributed reporting.
+CNN’s Simone McCarthy, Kareem Khadder, Eyad Kourdi, Hamdi Alkhshali and Abeer Salman contributed reporting.